MicrosoftDocs/power-automate-docs/articles/automation-center-recommendations.md

 # Automation center recommendations (preview)

-The Automation Center offers targeted recommendations aimed at enhancing the reliability, efficiency, and general health of your automation.
-We provide actionable insights including real-time recommendation of automations starting to fail, warnings of work queues potentially failing to meet their Service Level Agreement (SLA) objectives, and identifications of unused machines or machine groups in the environment, and many more.
+The automation center offers targeted recommendations aimed at enhancing the reliability, efficiency, and general health of your automation.
+We provide actionable insights including:
+- real-time recommendation of automations starting to fail
+- warnings of work queues potentially failing to meet their Service Level Agreement (SLA) objectives
+- identifications of unused machines or machine groups in the environment
+- many more

 [!INCLUDE[cc_preview_features_definition](includes/cc-preview-features-definition.md)]